-Before the internet, graffiti writers had pen-pals in which they exchanged sketches and photos of street art in their local area.
+Before the internet, graffiti writers had pen-pals with whom they exchanged sketches and photos of street art in their local area.
 When Subway Art was published in 1984 by Martha Cooper and Henry Chalfant, the street art scene exploded rapidly around the globe.
-Shortly after, in 1987, Henry Chalfant with James Prigoff went on to publish Spray Can Art that was equally as popular.
+Shortly after, in 1987, Henry Chalfant with James Prigoff went on to publish Spray Can Art which was equally as popular.

 Other fantastic, more recent publications include Kings Way, published in 2009 by Duro Cabrillo, Martin Harvey, and Karl Stamer and Wildfire, published in 2021 by David Houston, that celebrate and document the history of graffiti in Australia.